 Repeat Field Indicators - I or E

-Assigned for repeated courses on the student’s transcript, an I will indicate include in earned hours and GPA calculation or E will indicate exclude from earned hours and GPA calculation.
+Assigned for repeated courses on a student’s transcript, an I will indicate include in earned hours and GPA calculation or E will indicate exclude from earned hours and GPA calculation.

-CCD follows the Colorado Commission on Higher Education recommendation that “for every hour of credit, students must engage in a minimum of 12.5 hours of instructional time” (15 week semester = 50 minutes per week per credit).
-Therefore, all courses including online, hybrid, and accelerated are designed and facilitated so that students have the opportunity to devote enough time to meet course objectives.
+CCD follows the Colorado Commission on Higher Education recommendation that “for every hour of credit, students must engage in a minimum of 12.5 hours of instructional time” (15-week semester = 50 minutes per week per credit).
+Therefore, all courses including online, hybrid and accelerated are designed and facilitated so that you have the opportunity to devote enough time to meet course objectives.

-As a general rule, for every hour spent in class, students should also plan to dedicate at least two hours (three hours for math/science courses) outside of class to study and complete assignments.
-When deciding on a course load, students should keep these time requirements in mind.
+As a general rule, for every hour spent in class, you should also plan to dedicate at least two hours (three hours for math/science courses) outside of class to study and complete assignments.
+When deciding on a course load, you should keep these time requirements in mind.

 Extenuating Circumstance Appeal Process

-The Extenuating Circumstance Appeals Committee may approve a late withdrawal and/or tuition credit for emergencies that exist beyond the student’s control preventing compliance with the established dates and deadlines for that term.
+The extenuating circumstance appeal committee may approve a late withdrawal and/or tuition credit for emergencies that exist beyond a student’s control preventing compliance with the established dates and deadlines for that term.

-- To receive an Extenuating Circumstance Appeal packet, students must first meet with their Academic Advisor.
+- To receive an extenuating circumstance appeal packet, you must first meet with your academic advisor.

-- Students must submit a completed Extenuating Circumstance Appeal packet and supporting documentation within one calendar year from the end of the semester for which the student is appealing.
+- You must submit a completed extenuating circumstance appeal packet and support documentation within one calendar year from the end of the semester for which you are appealing.

-- The Extenuating Circumstance Appeal packet must include all required application forms and all supporting documentation.
-Completed Extenuating Circumstance Appeal packets will be reviewed and the student will be notified by CCD email of the committee’s decision within 30 calendar days.
-Written notification will also be mailed to the student’s address on file.
+- The extenuating circumstance appeal packet must include all required application forms and all supporting documentation.
+Completed extenuating circumstance appeal packets will be reviewed and you will be notified via CCD email of the committee’s decision within 30 calendar days.
+Written notification will also be mailed to your address on file.

 - The appeal packet must include all required signatures to be considered.

-- If an appeal is denied, a student may request to have the appeal reconsidered by the committee, only if the student can supply additional documentation to support the extenuating circumstance.
+- If an appeal is denied, you may request to have the appeal reconsidered by the committee, only if you can supply additional documentation to support the extenuating circumstance.
 When a second review is requested, the decision made by the committee is final.

-Appeals regarding final grades should be initiated by the student within 60 calendar days after the date grades are posted for the semester in which the grade was awarded.
-Before making an appeal, the student should first discuss the grade with the instructor, and then, if necessary, with the Department Chair.
-If there is no resolution, the student can appeal the grade by submitting a written statement to the Center Dean explaining the problem.
-The Center Dean will investigate and respond in writing within 15 days.
-The Dean's decision is the final step of the grade appeal process.
+Appeals regarding final grades should be initiated by you within 60 calendar days after the date grades are posted for the semester in which the grade was awarded.
+Before making an appeal, you should first discuss the grade with the instructor, and then, if necessary, with the program chair.
+If there is no resolution, you can appeal the grade by submitting a written statement to the appropriate dean explaining the problem.
+The dean will investigate and respond in writing within 15 days.
+The dean's decision is the final step of the grade appeal process.

 Grade Point Average (GPA)

-Grade points measure a student’s achievement for the credit hours completed.
+Grade points measure your achievement for the credit hours completed.